Hiring Your First Designer

 • Strong visual and interaction design skills

-• Comfortable collaborating closely with engineers
+• Comfort working closely with engineers

 Founding Designer

-• Product-minded with leadership potential
+• Product mindset with leadership potential

-• Comfortable with ambiguity and early chaos
+• Comfort with ambiguity and early-stage chaos

 When to hire a founding designer:

-• If your product’s value is experience-driven
+• Your product's value is driven by the experience

-• If brand and user experience are core differentiators
+• Brand and UX are core differentiators

 2. When to Hire Your First Designer

-Common signals it’s time:
+Signs it's time:

 • You're stuck in Figma more than talking to users or investors